Farheen96/Jupyter-notebooks/README.md

  # Insights on Oil Consumption worldwide

+ # Price Optimization using python
+   The aim in a price optimization project is to find the most optimal price point for a product or service.

  # If you are unable to view a jupyter notebook from the files above.
 Then use the online viewer https://nbviewer.jupyter.org/ .